 Reality Kitchen Nonprofit is a 501(c)(3) nonprofit organization running a job skills training program supporting young adults who experience intellectual and developmental disabilities.
 We offer employment experiences paying a competitive wage operating a wholesale bakery and retail cafe.

 Our Supported Staff and other participants are young adults who experience intellectual and developmental disabilities and come to learn skills that will help them achieve their goals of personal fulfillment, self-confidence and economic independence.
 They and are drawn from the greater community and range between 16 to 25 years of age.
 Most have asked to expand their knowledge and experiences learning to use technology in diverse ways.
-They understand that technology can give them the means to express themselves creatively and give them options that are not limited by their disabilities as well as expand their personal and professional goals, beyond playing video games.
+They understand that technology can give them the means to express themselves creatively and give them options that are not limited by their disabilities as well as expand their personal and professional goals.

 Currently, in our wholesale bakery/retail cafe, they are learning barista skills, pouring coffee drinks for customers, mixing, scaling, shaping and baking breads and pastries; preparing and serving soups, salads, sandwiches and other daily specials.
 They are packing and delivering our product to the community’s most well-known and professional kitchens while gaining the back door into the area’s best food service businesses where they will seek future employment opportunities.